Part 3: How will cannabis legalization affect your business?

-Now that cannabis consumption and growth is legal in Canada, there are several areas it potentially exposes your business to risk.
-With this, comes changes to HR policies and employer/employee responsibilities.
-In this article, we’re going to cover a few of the items that employers should be aware of and things they should do when setting up a workplace cannabis policy.
+Since cannabis consumption and growth are legal in Canada, several areas potentially expose your business to risk.
+With this comes changes to HR policies and employer/employee responsibilities.
+In this article, we will cover a few of the items employers should be aware of and things they should do when setting up a workplace cannabis policy.

 What has changed?

 The responsibility of employers and employees has not changed under the Cannabis Act.
 Even with legal recreational cannabis use, employers retain the right to regulate the consumption, possession, and tracking of cannabis at work.

 Can prohibit employees from working while under the influence of cannabis but cannot perform random drug tests, screenings, and searches in the workplace, except for post-incident drug testing.

 Employees must continue to perform their work with care and ensure they do not endanger their health, safety or physical well-being.

 - Update drug/alcohol policies to outline appropriate uses of cannabis.